Readings

 Optional resource with examples, especially suited for beginners: Excel-Pratique: look at the concept covered in class: e.g., loops, procedures and functions, and more.

 • #4 - Three optional SQL resources: A really nice SQL tutorial, the official resource for T-SQL which is the version of SQL adopted by Microsoft, and my own short & sweet brief on writing SQL queries.
 Start from the last, and use the first two as references.
+As always, feel free to interact with GenAI for extra help.

 • #5 - This O'Reilly book on pivot tables is a good resource understand what they are and how to use them.
 Beginners: read Pivot tables fundamentals - Chapter 1-2.
 Intermediate and expert pivot tables users may skim the table of contents and use it as a reference book.
 If you do not see your institution from the drop-down menu, choose: Not listed?
 Click here, then enter your UVA email address to access content.